truenas/documentation/content/CORE/CORETutorials/Sharing/AFP/AFPShare.md

 Because AFP sharing is deprecated, confirm that you intend to create an AFP share.
 Next, use the file browser to select a dataset to share and enter a descriptive name for the share in **Name**.

-When the share is to have Apple Time Machine backups, set **Time Machine**.
+Select **Time Machine** if the share is to have Apple Time Machine backups.
 This advertises the share to other Mac systems as a disk that stores Time Machine backups.
 It is not recommended to have multiple AFP shares configured for Time Machine backups.

-Setting **Use as Home Share** creates home directories for users that connect to the share.
+Select **Use as Home Share** to create home directories for users that connect to the share.
 Only one AFP share can be a home share.

 The AFP share is enabled by default.
-To create the share but not immediately enable it, unset **Enable**.
+To create the share but not immediately enable it, clear **Enabled**.
 Clicking **SUBMIT** creates the share.

 ![Sharing AFP Add](/images/CORE/12.0/SharingAFPAdd.png "Sharing AFP Add")